umr-amap/StormR/README.md

 ## Overview

-StormR is an R package allowing to easily extract tropical cyclone (TC) data for given locations or areas of interests, generate TC wind fields, and to compute statistics characterising the behaviour of TC winds (maximum sustained wind speed, power dissipation index, time of exposure to different wind speeds).
+StormR is a R package allowing to easily extract tropical cyclone data for given locations or areas of interests, generate tropical cyclone wind fields, and to compute statistics characterising the behaviour of tropical cyclone winds (maximum sustained wind speed, power dissipation index, time of exposure to different wind speeds).

 ## Installation